FY23 LBE Tracking Form

-The FY22 LBE Tracking Form is live!
+The FY23 LBE Tracking Form is live!
 This annual form tracks data related to energy usage, renewables, vehicle fleets, charging station deployment, and other sustainability efforts at state agencies and campuses.
-Please submit the form by Tuesday, December 20, 2022.
+Please submit the form by Friday, December 15, 2023.

-Download the form here: FY22 LBE Tracking Form
+Download the form here: FY23 LBE Tracking Form

-See the list of entities requested to complete this form here: LBE FY22 Tracking Form - List of Requested Entities
+Find the list of entities requested to complete this form & additional reporting guidance here: LBE FY23 Tracking Form - List of Requested Entities & Guidance Document

 Contact Sophia.Vitello@mass.gov with any questions or to submit your final form.